ducha-aiki/brown_phototour_revisited/README.md

 # brown_phototour_revisited
 > The package for local patch descriptors evaluation, which takes into account image indexes  and second nearest neighbor ratio (SNN) filtering strategy.
-It is in agreement with IMC benchmark and practice, unlike the original protocol.
+So, it evaluates descriptors in a similar way, how they are used in practice.
+It is in agreement with <a href='https://arxiv.org/abs/2003.01587'>IMC benchmark</a>, unlike the original protocol.
 The benchmark is not "test benchmark" by amy means.
 Rather it is intended to be used as validation/development set for local patch descriptor learning and/or crafting.

 ## Install